Planning a family holiday on the NSW North Coast? Follow our road trip guide for the perfect adventure with Reflections Holiday Parks.Sunday 9th July

-Bonny Hills is one of the most amazing locations we have seen on a family holiday, with the deck of our cabin overlooking the crystal-clear ocean a real bonus.
+Bonny Hills Holiday Park is one of the most amazing locations we have stayed at on a family holiday, with the deck of our cabin overlooking the crystal-clear ocean a real bonus.
 Our journey north meant that sadly we were only at the park for one night, though the park managers weren’t in a hurry for us to check out.
 This allowed me some ‘Dad Time’ to organise the car while the rest of the family got some time on the amazing Rainbow beach.

 I met the family on the beach for a decent dose of sun and sand before grabbing coffees and saying our reluctant goodbyes.

 After a stopover in Port Macquarie for a quick lunch and Green Smoothies we headed to Coffs Harbour where we were due to meet friends travelling south from Queensland.
 And what better place for the travelling parties to spend a few days on the NSW Coffs Coast than Moonee Beach Holiday Park - a charming, perfect blend of bush, beach and tidal sand flats.
 Over the next few days we called this paradise home, with the kids running between cabins, plenty of early morning and evening bush walks, beach games and well deserved Oyster and Champagne sessions for the Mum’s.
 The kids loved hand feeding the local parrots over breaky on the deck, spontaneous dance performances in the kitchen and great times shared with friends.